Accommodations Toolkit

 • For unforeseeable medical concerns such as seizure activity, follow “ill during testing” procedures.

-• For other medical concerns such as testing blood sugar levels, or visual fatigue (students with a documented vision impairment only), breaks are untimed and should not be counted towards “testing time”.
+• For other medical concerns such as testing blood sugar levels, or visual fatigue (students with a documented vision impairment only), breaks are untimed and should not be counted towards “testing time.”

 Outside of stop-the-clock breaks, students must complete each unit within the unit testing time.
 Test Administrators must track start and end time of breaks to ensure that students are given the appropriate unit testing time.
 Breaks are not overnight.
 Once a unit has begun, it must be completed during the same academic day.
 Students are to remain in the testing environment for breaks during each unit.
 The student may stand up, walk around, or engage in similar activities.
 The exception for students remaining in the testing environment would be for the restroom or if a student needs to access special equipment, such as sensory equipment for calming.
 In these cases, arrangements must be made for the student to be escorted to minimize interactions with other students on a different testing schedule.
 Students must be assessed in individual or group testing environments with students with similar break needs.
 The secure standardized testing environment must be maintained, and the break activity must not be a distraction to other students.
 Students should not interact with one another.
 Students may not discuss any questions or their answers on the assessment during breaks.
 Secure assessment material may not be removed from the test environment during breaks.
-Reading, accessing the internet, or making and/or receiving phone calls is not allowed during a break.
+Reading, accessing the internet, or making or receiving phone calls is not allowed during a break.

-Computer-based Assessment: During breaks, cover or turn off student computer screens.
-Paper-based Assessment: During breaks, cover or close student test materials.
+Computer-based assessment—during breaks, cover or turn off student computer screens.
+Paper-based assessment—during breaks, cover or close student test materials.

 Connecticut